How do I find my ancestors immigration records?

 You can receive records online even if: You did not file for immigration benefits online; You have a representative, as they can request your records through their USCIS online account; or.
 You already requested your records by mail, email, or fax.

-How do I find out about my ancestors from other countries?
+How do I find out if my ancestors were naturalized?